NEXT

 YES

-Contributions to the Palmetto ABLE Savings Program are deductible for South Carolina state income tax purposes.
-South Carolina residents and taxpayers may deduct the amount of their contributions to a STABLE Account from their South Carolina adjusted gross income, up to $15,000, for each STABLE Account to which they have contributed.
+Contributions to the Plan are deductible for South Carolina state income tax purposes.
+South Carolina residents and taxpayers may deduct the number of their contributions to a STABLE Account from their South Carolina adjusted gross income, up to $15,000, for each STABLE Account to which they have contributed.
 Earnings grow tax-deferred from South Carolina state income tax.

 YES